TheBoutrosLab/tool-generate-docs/README.md

 # Build and Deploy Pipeline Documentation

-This Github Action builds a documentation website and deploys it to [GitHub Pages](https://pages.github.com/) for the UCLAHS-CDS pipelines using [MKDocs](https://www.mkdocs.org/).
+This Github Action builds a documentation website and deploys it to [GitHub Pages](https://pages.github.com/) for the TheBoutrosLab pipelines using [MKDocs](https://www.mkdocs.org/).

 The pipeline's README.md is split into individual pages based on [level 2 headings](https://www.markdownguide.org/basic-syntax/#headings).
 A MkDocs config yaml file can also be used to specify specific parameters including additional documentation.
 Documentation must be written in Markdown syntax.